 Trafford is a very small borough located in the state of Pennsylvania.
 With a population of 3,144 people and two constituent neighborhoods, Trafford is the 443rd largest community in Pennsylvania.

 The people who call Trafford home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Trafford residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Trafford include German, Irish, Slovak, and Polish.
+Important ancestries of people in Trafford include Italian, Irish, Slovak, and Polish.

 The most common language spoken in Trafford is English.
 Other important languages spoken here include Spanish and Serbo-Croatian.